Immigration Visa Process in San Miguel, Puerto Vallarta, Nayarit.

 Prior to leaving the consulate, please check your pre-approved visa in your passport to ensure your name is spelled correctly; your birthdate is accurate; male / female is indicated correctly; and, if you applied for Temporary Resident, that what you received is not Permanent Resident which for those bringing a car is an issue.
 Similarly, if you applied for Permanent Resident pre-approval please confirm.
 An error is a problem.

-Entering Mexico With a Pre-approved Visa from a Mexican Consulate
+Entering Mexico With a Visa from a Mexican Consulate

 For those entering at an airport with no FMM and only date stamp, the word CANJE and the number 30 in your passport, you must scan the QR code and print out the FMM.
 Or, you may also access the FMM portal here.
 Once you have uploaded a photo of your passport and you corroborated the information is correct, select “Ingresos” and next click the small ORANGE CIRCLE with a check mark.
 Next, select “Descargar” for the download icon.
 You will not be able to process your pre-approved visa at Immigration in Mexico without a FMM that has been printed and presented.
 You may only download it once so please do not lose the FMM you printed.
 For clients, I will do this for you.

-Immigration’s fee for Permanent Resident, once pre-approved at a Mexican consulate is 6495 pesos.
-For those changing from Temporary Resident to Permanent Resident there is also a review fee of 1702 pesos.
+Immigration’s fee for Permanent Resident, once pre-approved at a Mexican consulate is 13,579 pesos.
+For those changing from Temporary Resident to Permanent Resident the total is 15,426 pesos.
 These fees are payable at Immigration using Visa or MasterCard.

 Permanent Resident Card

 Once this permanent residency card is issued, it is permanent and renewals are not required with the exception of a child who must renew their Permanent Resident card every 4 years until age 18.
 You may work as a PR but you must inform INM after registering with SAT for taxes.
 INM may deny approval to work.
 A foreign plated car is not allowed.
 Some consulates will not provide Permanent Resident pre-approval to those under retirement age.
 For those who are Temporary Residents and living in Mexico, you may become a Permanent Resident in less than 4 years.
 The requirements vary at Immigration offices but this is the most common practice: you must prove you are receiving a pension and be at least age 65.
-And, you are required to prove 6 months of pension income of 500 x UMA / month (~$3000 if US) or 12 months of investments/savings of 25,000 x UMA (~$140,000 US).
-La Unidad de Medida y Actualización (UMA) is 108.57.
+And, you are required to prove 6 months of pension income of 500 x UMA / month (~$3200 if US) or 12 months of investments/savings of 25,000 x UMA (~$154,000 US).
+La Unidad de Medida y Actualización (UMA) is 113.14.
 Your name on your financials must exactly match your name on your passport and not one letter may be different.
 All financials require certified translation.
+This process cannot be completed in San Miguel and you need to attend in Leon.

-Children with a Permanent Resident visa between the ages of 1 and 3 must renew their visa annually.
+Children with a Permanent Resident card between the ages of 1 and 3 must renew their card annually.
 Children over age 3 must renew every 4 years until 18.
 Once a child has residency, there is no need for financials including when child turns 18.

 Please never have a color copy of your resident card, driver’s license or any other Mexican government issued ID as that is considered fraud with serious consequences.